ethaniccc/Mockingbird/README.md

 * Reach
     * ReachA: Uses ray tracing to get the distance from the damager to the target.
 This check will not work for mobile players.
+    * ReachB: Uses XZ location distance to check the distance between two players.
+    This is inefficent and is only intended for use to make a reach check with mobile players using reach.
 * MultiAura
 * Toolbox Killaura
     * Also a NoSwing check :p
 * Hitbox
     - This check is not complete and should **not** be used.
 Especially on production servers.
+This check will only give debug output.
 ### Movement
 * AirJump
 * Fly